DEFT Payer Product Disclosure Statement

 6. DIRECT DEBIT SERVICE AGREEMENT (DDSA)

-If you’ve elected to pay by direct debit from your bank account or Card, either electronically, via a manual form or by phone, you request and authorise us, until further notice in writing, to debit the bank account or Card that you have nominated with any amounts which we (User ID 077380) may debit or charge you on behalf of your Biller.
-You acknowledge that:
+If you have elected to pay by direct debit from your bank account or Card, you request and authorise us (until further notice in writing) to debit the bank account or Card that you have nominated with any amounts which we (User ID 077380) may debit or charge you on behalf of your Biller.

 a) it’s your responsibility to ensure that your financial institution allows payments to be processed from your account via Direct Debit Request (DDR).
 If your financial institution does not process DDRs from your account, you should advise us immediately.
 You may incur dishonour fees as a result of nominating an account that does not permit DDRs (as detailed in section 5.2);